David W. Guion: Later career

 Guion's "My Cowboy Love-Song" was the theme for the show Cavalcade of Texas, which ran for six months as part of the Texas Centennial Exposition in 1936.
-His mother died later that year, after which Guion largely retired from public life, moving to an estate that he called "Home on the Range" along Pohopoco Creek in the Poconos in Pennsylvania.
-He lived here until 1965, when his property was condemned for a dam to be constructed along the creek to create Beltzville Lake.
+His mother died later that year, after which Guion largely retired from public life, moving to an estate that he called "Home on the Range" along Pohopoco Creek in the Pocono Mountains in Pennsylvania, where he lived until 1965, when his property was condemned for a dam to be constructed along the creek to create Beltzville Lake.

 The first week of February 1950 was declared David Guion Week and was celebrated with numerous performances across Texas.
 Climaxing this celebration was a ceremony at Howard Payne University in which Guion received an honorary doctorate.
 That same year he received a commission from the Houston Symphony Orchestra to write the fourteen-movement Texas Suite, which contains several newly composed pieces along with orchestrations of some of his previous works.

 Returning from Pennsylvania to Dallas, Guion lived the rest of his life in the same house that had belonged to his mother.

+Death

-He died in Dallas on October 17, 1981 and was buried in his hometown of Ballinger.
+He died in Dallas, on October 17, 1981, and was buried in his hometown of Ballinger.